GeographicCone/UefiVarTool/README.md

 * Provide the option for user interface messages to be localized (translated) to different languages
 * Fix the issue where the application would try to parse its own name as the first argument and fail unless the `.efi` extension in lower case was explicitly specified as part of the command line
 * Fix the issue where the application would never reach the state where it should read and parse the standard input, regardless if standard input was provided
-* Fix the issue where no variable identifier or value size could be succesfully entered because the trailing bracket was not stripped from the relevant part of a string, and parsing any of the provided values as a number, whether decimal or hexadecimal, would fail for this reason
+* Fix the issue where no variable identifier or value size could be successfully entered because the trailing bracket was not stripped from the relevant part of a string, and parsing any of the provided values as a number, whether decimal or hexadecimal, would fail for this reason
 * Simplify the input-stream parser by applying prior sanitization at the initial reading
 * Change `--write_on_demand` to `--force` (or `-f` in short) and invert the meaning, also change `--reboot` to `--restart`
 * Add `--simulate` (or `-s` in short) simulation mode, where no actual write operations are performed